debugmen/debugmen.github.io/_posts/2020-09-12-flask_caching.md

 Essentially you can give that website a string as the key and a file as its corresponding value, and it will cache the values.
 The same goes for the cached functions.

 ## Investigating the Behavior
-After setting up the dependencies and the redis server I started wiresharking and watch the traffic going on
+After setting up the dependencies and the redis server I started wiresharking and watching the traffic going on

 ![POST Request](/assets/csaw-2020/flask_caching/regular_request.png)

 Heres a normal request to the webserver with the title "dongs" and a file named "test.txt" with it's contents being "test things"

-After recieving the last request,the webserver tells the redis server to cache the values it received.
+After recieving the last request, the webserver tells the redis server to cache the values it received.

 ![Webserver to Redis](/assets/csaw-2020/flask_caching/regular_cache.png)

 Interesting.
 Lets see what it looks like when the webserver caches a function.